Brodské

-Brodské is a small village lying on the left side of the Morava river, which makes border with the Czech republic and Austria.
+Brodské is a small village lying on the left side of the Morava river, which makes border with the Czech Republic and Austria.
 In historical records the village was first mentioned in 1163.
 The population of Brodské is around 2370 inhabitants (2006).

-In the middle of the village there is a Roman Catholic church devoted to St. Anton abbot, council and post.
+In the middle of the village there is a Roman Catholic church devoted to St. Anton abbot, municipal hall and post office.

 Geography

-The municipality lies at an altitude of 159 metres and covers an area of 19.893 km².
+The municipality lies at an altitude of 159 metres and covers an area of 19.893 km2.